ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 # IoT Configuration
 AWS provides a hub like [infrastructure](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) which incorporates IoT devices as "[Things](https://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-management.html)" in the network.
 This network is based heavily on "[Device Shadows](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html)" which store device state and the MQTT network protocol for sending and receiving messages.
 A shadow is simply a JSON document containing specified, expected and delta of device state.
 These devices are categorised into either control/management devices called a “Greengrass Core” or lower powered device called a “Thing” which interacts with “Cores” within a Greengrass group using the AWS SDK.
 The terminology is somewhat confusing with “Greengrass cores”, “Greengrass groups”, “IoT core”, “Things” etc. A Greengrass core is not needed to setup IoT devices but gives additional benefits.

 The questions you might have; Are "Greengrass Cores" "Things"?
 Can a Greengrass core also be a thing?
-The diagram below will hopefully explain the structure.
+The diagram below will hopefully explain the structure of AWS IoT offerings.

 These lower powered devices usually have a CPU less than 1Ghz, an interface with sensors and run in an environment with limited connectivity.
 The “Greengrass Core” has a custom “Greengrass” daemon and a number of software builds depending on the platform.
 There is support for Raspberry Pi, EC2, x86 and Arm.
 The lower powered “Thing” devices can use [AWS RTOS](https://aws.amazon.com/freertos/), AWS SDKs or the REST API to interact with IoT services.

 Communication is supported over MQTT and HTTP protocols with additional Websocket support.
 Both Greengrass Cores, groups and IoT things are managed through the same UI and appear to be very similar with the exception of additional interfaces for Greengrass Lambda functions and setting up groups in Greengrass.

-## Product Overview:
+## AWS IoT Product Overview:

+The following table gives my opinions on the AWS IoT services, SDK and a summary of the intended uses.
 Product | Summary | SDK/HW | Verdict
 ------- | ------- | ------- | ------
 [IoT Core](https://aws.amazon.com/documentation/iot/) | AWS management interface, IoT device SDK, Device Gateway, Message Broker, Authorisation, Device Registry, Rule engine and Device Shadows. | Python, Java, Android, C/C++, Javascript. | The crux of the AWS IoT offerings; management interface.